Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 Best room: Kea Lani Villa (the two-bedroom flagship with private plunge pool) or One-Bedroom Suite for the entry-level all-suite product.

-#5 in Maui for Family Holidays
+#5 in Maui for a Family Holiday

 Wailea Beach Resort, A Marriott Resort